QingrunZhangLab/cLD/README.md

   \-  gene information list, you can find the example in the demo
   \-  samplesize
   \-  epoch
-The output is the cLD Bootstap result, each row represents a iteration.
+The output is the cLD Bootstrap result, each row represents an iteration.

 **'bootstrapGroups.py'** and **'bootstrapResultSeparate.py'** are used to separate gene pairs into several cMAF groups.
 You may read the detail in the Supplementary material.